-You may not think it’s necessary; a P&L statement isn’t required by the IRS, your business filing, or any other significant form.
+You may not think it’s necessary since a P&L statement isn’t usually required by the IRS, your business filing, or any other significant form.
 So it’s easy to overlook the necessity of this statement.

 This is why it’s important for all businesses, big or small, to get in the habit of creating P&L statements.

-Even if your small business isn’t generating any sales, a P&L statement shows any expenses you’re making to sustain the business, and can even give you insight on marketing efforts to start gaining revenue.
+Even if your small business isn’t generating any sales, a P&L statement will show any expenses you’re making to sustain the business, and can even give you insight on marketing efforts to start gaining revenue.

 Are You Ready to Start Creating Your P&L Statement?

 Making an income statement may seem intimidating, but it’s easier now than ever.
-As long as you’re documenting all earnings and expenses, you can easily create your income statement.
+As long as you’re documenting all earnings and expenses, you can easily create—and read—your income statement.

 At ScaleFactor, your bottom line is our top priority.
 If your company needs help with accounting, we can handle all your financial needs.
 Get in touch with us to find out how we can help.